aakashsyadav1999/Dog-Breed-Classifier/README.md

 - **CNN**: Deep learning model for classification
 - **ML flow**: For mesauring model accuract and all the metric logs.
 - **MSSQL**: For saving responses into database for model fine tunning.
+- **DVC**: Open-source version control system for Data Science and Machine Learning projects.
+Git-like experience to organize your data, models, and experiments

 ---